Une enfant du siècle

-Une enfant du siècle (in English: "a child of the century") is the fourth studio album by the French recording artist Alizée.
+Une enfant du siècle (in English: A Child of the Century) is the fourth studio album by the French recording artist Alizée.
 The first one released under Jive Records/Epic label and her first French-English-Spanish language album.
 The full album leaked on to the Internet on 19 March 2010.
 The album was released in France on 29 March 2010.
 The album received positive reviews from critics, who praised the radical change and collaborations, but criticized the perceived lack of enthusiasm in her singing.
 Respondents praised the album for its mature nature, abstract and sober, the musical direction of Alizée, calling it her "most risky record".
 On the same day Alizée signed autographs at Virgin Megastore in Paris.
 The album is inspired by and depicts the life of Edie Sedgwick.

 Background

 The theme of the album is the life of American model Edie Sedgwick from the birth till the death, based on the style of Andy Warhol.
 He isn't mentioned in the lyrics but the album has many references on him.

-The musical style is electro-pop, litmus between dark and light shades of colors fading together, outfitted with deep and abstract lyrics that make reference to the Sedgwick's life and her influence in contemporary culture since its emergence in the media, art, politics and everything encompassed her and Warhol.
+The musical style is electropop, litmus between dark and light shades of colors fading together, outfitted with deep and abstract lyrics that make reference to the Sedgwick's life and her influence in contemporary culture since its emergence in the media, art, politics and everything encompassed her and Warhol.
 Sedgwick is mentioned in the lyrics and referred as Factory Girl, which could be considered to be a reference to The Factory.
 New York City's elite society is mentioned and in some interviews Alizée told that she also referred to the elite of France and Paris.